-Kids love myth and legends from Ancient Greece, so it’s no surprise that special tours designed with little ones in mind are among the favorite things to do in Athens with children.
+Kids love myths and legends from Ancient Greece, so it’s no surprise that special tours designed with little ones in mind are among the favorite things to do in Athens with children.

-When visiting with a guide that tells them fascinating stories of warriors, gods, and heroes, kids remain fascinated, attentive, and enjoy Athens in a unique, unforgettable way.
+When visiting with a guide that tells the fascinating stories of warriors, gods, and heroes, kids remain fascinated, attentive, and enjoy Athens in a unique, unforgettable way.
 And parents love these tours too!